sparcopen/do-a-thon-preview/.github/issue_template.md

 [//]: # "=======================
 After posting your issue, the real work begins.
 Next you might want to:
+You'll get an email update whenever someone interacts with your issue.
 ============================"

 [//]: # "=======================